Mappy/mappy.github.io-source/README.rst

 Simply push your(s) commit(s).

-Travis will then build and publish your work.
+Travis will then build and publish your work into the output repository (mappy.github.io).

 References
 ----------